Tohokantche/agentic-research-assistant/README.md

 ![Agentic  research assistant ](screenshot.png "")

-Link to the <a href="https://agentic-research-crew-wgmesdsjqy2tsmjosxa3wm.streamlit.app/">demo</a> of the application:
+Link to a <a href="https://agentic-research-crew-wgmesdsjqy2tsmjosxa3wm.streamlit.app/">live demo</a> of the application:
 ```bash

 https://agentic-research-crew-wgmesdsjqy2tsmjosxa3wm.streamlit.app/